jmanuelrc92/python101/exercises/README.md

 - 30% of the final exam grade.
 - 15% of the final work grade.

+## Exercise 11.
+Ask the user two numbers, and show "the distance" between them.

+- Distance: The absolute value of the difference between them.

 ## Exercise 14.
 Given a two-digit number, design an algorithm to obtain the inverted number.